 It contains a good amount of Vitamin A and minerals Iron and calcium apart from proteins and fats.
-It is good for clearing ulcers of the mouth and stomach and cools the body.
+It is good for clearing ulcers in the mouth and stomach and cools the body.

 These greens help in increasing lactation for nursing mothers.
 The leaf extract helps in clearing skin-related issues like pigmentation.
 It also helps in deworming.

 The leaves are slightly bitter and are made into stir-fries or soups.
 As it has medicinal properties it should not be consumed frequently.